tomwhartung/jmws_accoutrements/social_networking/tomh/medium/articles/4c-mondrian_part_2-cezanne_cubism_and_the_plastic_means-article.md

 This is Part 2 of a series of articles about the work of the Dutch painter Piet Mondrian, 1872-1944.
 For Part 1 see [The Prophetic Vision of Piet Mondrian, Part 1: Equilibrium in Art and Life](https://medium.com/@tomwhartung/the-prophetic-vision-of-piet-mondrian-part-1-equilibrium-in-art-and-life-c2b7ba006fd5).

-The image above is a poster of a painting Mondrian completed in 1922 entitled *Composition 2.* It is typical of Mondrian's distinctive style, which he called *[NeoPlasticism](https://en.wikipedia.org/wiki/Neoplasticism)* or *The New Plastic.*
+The image at the top of this article is a poster of a painting Mondrian completed in 1922 entitled *Composition 2.* It is typical of Mondrian's distinctive style, which he called *[NeoPlasticism](https://en.wikipedia.org/wiki/Neoplasticism)* or *The New Plastic.*

 You can buy a poster of an image like this on [art.com](https://www.art.com/gallery/id--a7/piet-mondrian-posters.htm) for around $100 to $200, and find originals similar to it on [sothebys.com](https://www.sothebys.com/en/artists/piet-mondrian) for around $2,000,000 to over $30,000,000.
 The fact that Mondrian's Neoplastic paintings, which are now around 100 years old, sell for such large amounts is proof that his vision was truly prophetic.